 I was the PI of the 2-year project ‘Macacognitum’ (2014-2016) where I investigated the differential influence of social style on cognitive skills in closely related monkey species.
 I conducted observations and cognitive experiments in several European facilities: Monkey Haven on the Isle of Wight, Parco Faunistico Piano dell'Abatino in Italy (collaboration with Dr Arianna De Marco) and at the BPRC, The Netherlands (in collaboration with Prof Liesbeth Sterck).

 I was appointed lecturer in the department in September 2017.
-I am a member of the Centre for Comparative and Evolutionary Psychology.
-I am also part of the Macaque Cognition Project.
+I am currently the co-director of the Centre for Comparative and Evolutionary Psychology.

 My research interests lie in the evolutionary dynamics of human and non-human primate behaviour and intelligence.
-I investigate executive functions (working memory, inhibitory control), spatial cognition, and interaction between spatial and social cognition in human and non-human primates.
+I investigate the link between sociality and cognitive styles, socioecology and foraging decisions and movements as well as executive functions (working memory, inhibitory control)in different species of non-human primates and in humans.
 I conduct my research in collaboration with zoo institutions (e.g. Monkey Haven, Isle of Wight) but also in the field (e.g. Madagascar, Indonesia).